jobitoalv/T3A2/README.md

-Description of your website, including:
+## R1 Description of your website, including:
-\- Purpose
+****Purpose****

 The main idea for "Squid Note" is to be able to make planning an event alot eaiser for people with no time and in a buget.

 there will be a keyword bar where you can type in what sort of event they are after.

-\- Functionality / features
+****Functionality / Features****

 once a user logged in , the user will be able to create their own customised event planning board, first can seach for the event.

-\- Target audience
+***Target Audience***

 Our target audience are mainly for people who are new to planning events.

-​	.familys
+​	- Familys

-​	.anyone on a buget
+​	- Anyone on a buget

-​	.group of friends
+​	- Group of friends

-​	.people with no idea where to start when it comes to planning an event .
+​	- People with no idea where to start when it comes to planning an event .

 This app will be good for people with no time to look around for everthing they will to plan an event . the app will be able to help them list out the items they need and places idea for their desire event.

-\- Tech stack
+****Tech Stack****

-The backend of the "" we will be using Ruby on Rails , set up in API mode .
+The backend of the "Squid note" we will be using Ruby on Rails , set up in API mode .
 This will be integrated with Postgresql database and hosted on Heroku.
 Two Ruby gems will be incorporated to permit secure user logon knock (to generate the JavaScript web token for user authentication), and bcryot (to provide the password hashing algorithm).

 The app will be completley free of charge, but in the future we might implement the payment gems (Stripe) for users to be able to make direct payment with us.